 The leaders met in Jerusalem to ensure the Gentile believers were not saddled with the same burden that the children of Israel carried.

-So ought we to do without adding any unnecessary added burden.
+So ought we to do, without adding any unnecessary burdens.